Modernization of the Charter of the French Language

 Important Information

-Under the Act respecting French as the Official and Common Language of Quebec, enacted by the Government of Quebec on June 1, 2022, French is now recognized as the sole official and common language of Quebec.
+Under the Loi sur la langue officielle et commune du Québec, enacted by the Government of Quebec on June 1, 2022, French is now recognized as the sole official and common language of Quebec.

 This Act amends the Charter of the French Language and requires all municipal bodies to use French in an exemplary manner in their communications and in the services they provide to the public.
-The City of Vaudreuil-Dorion is required to comply with this legal framework, which is not a matter of municipal discretion but rather a governmental obligation, while respecting the exceptions provided for by law.
+The Ville de Vaudreuil-Dorion is required to comply with this legal framework, which is not a matter of municipal discretion but rather a governmental obligation, while respecting the exceptions provided for by law.

 Exceptions allowing the use of another language

-The law allows municipal bodies to provide for certain exceptions where a language other than French may be used, depending on their mandate, context, and services.
+The law allows municipal organizations to provide for certain exceptions where a language other than French may be used, in addition to French, depending on their mission, context, and services.

-To fulfill its obligations, the City has adopted a policy specifying the situations in which a language other than French may be used.
+To comply with its obligations, the City was required to adopt a directive specifying the situations in which a language other than French may be used.

-These exceptions have been established in accordance with the Charter of the French Language and are not a matter of discretion.
+These exceptions were established in accordance with the Charter of the French Language and do not constitute a discretionary choice.

 Situations in which another language may be used, in addition to French